 Key Features of CBT

 brief and time-limited

-- Focuses on what’s happening in the present rather than the past
+focuses on what’s happening in the present rather than the past

 highly structured- an agenda is set for each session

 noticing transference (unconsciously transferring feelings about a person or event in the past onto a person or event in the present)

 Key Features of Psychodynamic Psychotherapy

 longer in nature (ranging from a few months to years)

-- Less structured and typically without homework assignments
+less structured and typically without homework assignments

-- The client, not the therapist sets the agenda for the session by talking about whatever is on their mind
+the client and not the therapist sets the agenda for the session by talking about whatever is on their mind

-- The relationship between the client and the therapist is included as a focus of therapy
+the relationship between the client and the therapist is included as a focus of therapy.

 Pros of Psychodynamic Psychotherapy